Skip to main content

 SDS 235/ CSC 235 Visual Analytics (4 Credits)

 Offered as CSC 235 and SDS 235.
 Visual analytics techniques can help people to derive insight from massive, dynamic, ambiguous and often conflicting data.
 During this course, students learn the foundations of the emerging, multidisciplinary field of visual analytics and apply these techniques toward a focused research problem in a domain of personal interest.
-Students may elect to take this course as a programming intensive course, prerequisite: CSC 212.
+Students who elect to take this course as a programming intensive course should have previously taken CSC 212.
 In this track, students learn to use R, Python and HTML5/JavaScript to develop custom visual analytic tools.
 Students preferring a non-programming intensive track may elect to use existing visual analytic software, such as Tableau or Plotly.
 Designations: Theory, Programming.
 Prerequisite: CSC 120 or equivalent. {M}

 Fall, Spring, Variable